 Off the Grid

-Off the Grid, which Charise wrote and stars in, was selected for the Mobile International Film Festival.
+Off the Grid, which Charise wrote and stars in, won a gold medal at the International New York Film Festival.
 Directed by Alex Morf.

 Look it Up

 Charise stars in this episode of Look it Up web series.

 The Sunlight Night